MohammadAbboud96/ES_Siren_ClusterSetup/ReadMe.md

   - Update the hosts file inside inventory directory with your correspnding IP addresses.

 - ### Running the Playbook
-  -     ansible-playbook -i inventory/hosts.ini playbook.yml
+  -     ansible-playbook -i inventory/hosts.ini playbook.yml --ask-become-pass
   - Use -vvv  for verbose output to get more details about what Ansible is doing.

 ## Generating TLS Keys
 - Download and unzip the search-guard offline tool: https://maven.search-guard.com/search-guard-tlstool/1.8/search-guard-tlstool-1.8.zip